History of rail transport in Japan: Consolidating the network

 In 1888 the San'yō Railway Co.
 (SRC) was granted a charter to build the San'yō Main Line from Kobe west to Shimonoseki, a port providing a connection to the port of Moji on Kyushu, from which the Kyushu Railway Co (KRC) built its line to Hakata and Kumamoto opening between 1889 and 1891, extended to Yatsushiro in 1896.
 The SRC line reached Hiroshima in 1894, and Shimonoseki in 1901.

-Other private endeavors included the Mito Railway, which opened the first section of the Joban Line in 1889 and was acquired by the NRC in 1892 which extended to Sendai via an east coastal route in 1905 and the Bantan Railway, which built a 52 km line north from Himeji between 1894 and 1901, and was acquired by the SRC in 1903.
+Other private endeavours included the Mito Railway, which opened the first section of the Joban Line in 1889 and was acquired by the NRC in 1892 which extended to Sendai via an east coastal route in 1905 and the Bantan Railway, which built a 52 km line north from Himeji between 1894 and 1901, and was acquired by the SRC in 1903.

 The success of the Nippon Railway Co and other private companies led to a Japanese situation akin to the UK Railway Mania.
-From the mid 1880s until 1891 new railway companies had little difficulty in attracting funding, usually through issuing shares.
+From the mid-1880s until 1891 new railway companies had little difficulty in attracting funding, usually through issuing shares.
 However, in 1891 the failure of a company proposing to build a line from Gotenba to Matsumoto ended the "mania", and the Government realized a more planned approach to the network expansion it desired was required.